EckartDeBie/Autoimmunity_in_PAH/README.md

 # Autoimmunity_in_PAH
 Autoimmunity in Pulmonary Arterial Hypertension

-These scripts produced the analyses in the autoimmunity in Pulmonary Arterial Hypertension <note to self: add definitive paper name here> paper.
+These scripts produced the analyses regarding the 19 autoantibodies (including the clustering analysis) in PAH patients and healthy controls in the ''Autoimmunity is a significant feature of idiopathic pulmonary arterial hypertension'' paper.